-First-, second-, and third-year women of color assist the Council of Black Seniors (CBS) in activities during the academic year, notably the all-campus Baccalaureate Service, which the Council of Black Seniors has sponsored since 1991 to complement the academic rites of the Commencement ceremony.
+First-, second-, and third-year women of color assist the ALANA Senior Council (formerly the Council of Black Seniors) in activities during the academic year, notably the all-campus Baccalaureate Service, which the ALANA Senior Council has sponsored since 1991 to complement the academic rites of the Commencement ceremony.

 Awarding of the Prizes